|

 I'm not exactly sure how there is still any

-support for that idea that both works and faith "with
+support for the idea that we are saved by both faith and works (with

 verses that we are saved by the grace of Christ

-that I had checked these verses in the Catholic
+through faith alone.
+Note: I checked these verses in a Catholic

-It is true, works are a contribution but not
+It is true that works are a contribution, but not

-In other words, works cannot justify FOR faith
+as faith.
+In other words, works cannot justify for faith

 willing act to follow Jesus as a result of faith.